jpravetz/epdoc-logger/README.md

 log.info("Return value for %s is %s", "hello", "world" );
 ```

+### Logging to Loggly ###

+Loggly output is buffered and sent in batches.
+As a result it is important to shutdown logging before exiting.
+See the example earlier in this readme showing how this is done.

 ### Advanced

 Transports can also be closed using ```unsetLogger```.
 In this event logging will revert to the previously